MYLONDON shop

 Every year we do a contest with single-use film cameras with people who are homeless or have been homeless.

-How we produce the calendars and cards
+How we produced the calendars and cards

 Read the BIG ISSUE review of a recent calendar: